josephwms/Analysis-of-Apartments-Rent-Prices-in-Austin-TX-/README.md

 # Analysis of Apartments' Rent Prices in Austin, TX!
 (Especially for UT Students)

-## a.
-Data Collection and Cleaning
+## A. Data Collection and Cleaning

 * ***Source:*** Here is the link to the API we used to retrieve data (https://rapidapi.com/apimaker/api/zillow-com1).